-Now in his fourth season with the club in 2017, the seventh Head Coach and first Sporting Director in Columbus Crew SC history, Gregg Berhalter became the boss of the Black & Gold – while also assuming the title of Sporting Director – on November 6, 2013.
-The 43-year-old joined Crew SC following two years with Swedish club Hammarby IF, where he became the first American club manager within a top-ranked European federation.
+Now in his fifth season with the club in 2018, the seventh Head Coach and first Sporting Director in Columbus Crew SC history, Gregg Berhalter (pronounced: BUR-hall-ter) became the boss of the Black & Gold – while also assuming the title of Sporting Director – on November 6, 2013.
+The 44-year-old joined Crew SC following two years with Swedish club Hammarby IF, where he became the first American club manager within a top-ranked European federation.
 The Englewood, New Jersey native made his name as a professional player with experience across European football, the U.S. Men’s National Team and Major League Soccer.
 With Crew SC, Berhalter is charged with the organization’s head coaching duties, as well as overseeing all player personnel decisions following a club restructuring of its soccer operations.

 The 2014 campaign featured a record of 14-10-10 in the regular season in Berhalter’s first year in Columbus.
 Berhalter became the only Head Coach in Black & Gold history to lead the club to the postseason in his first full year on the job without any prior interim experience.
 He was also a finalist for Major League Soccer's Coach of the Year award.
 Of the three finalists for the award, Berhalter was the lone first-year MLS coach.
 Crew SC closed the 2014 regular season on a 6-0-0 tear at home, outscoring opponents by a 15-2 margin over the span and the Black & Gold were not shut-out in the final eight regular-season matches.